mia-platform/distribution/modules/cni/cilium/README.md

 Cilium is an open source, cloud native solution for providing, securing, and observing network connectivity between workloads powered by eBPF.
-The Cilium module configures the *Container Network Interface* (CNI) necessary to implement the *Kuberentes network model* of your cluster.
-It also install Hubble for visualizing the network topology of your namespace and see what traeffic is allowed or dropped by the NetworkPolicy applied to the cluster.
+The Cilium module configures the *Container Network Interface* (CNI) necessary to implement the *Kubernetes network model* of your cluster.
+It also install Hubble for visualizing the network topology of your namespace and see what traffic is allowed or dropped by the NetworkPolicy applied to the cluster.

 [Here is the link to the official repository].